 - In most jurisdictions, specific mental health services are provided under health, rather than disability, portfolios.
 However, in Victoria and Queensland, specialist psychiatric disability services are included under the NDA. - Early intervention services for children with disability fall within the disability support system in some states but are administered under the education portfolio in others. - From 2012-13, the Northern Territory DS NMDS data includes people using Basic Community Care services.
-Other jurisdictional data do not. - Residential rehabilitation services within Victoria's psychiatric disability rehabilitation and support sector (PDRSS) are classified by Victoria as nonresidential accommodation support services in the DS NMDS, rather than as residential accommodation support services. - Both the National Disability Insurance Agency (NDIA) and the WA Government operated National Disability Insurance Scheme (NDIS) trials in WA from 1 July 2014 until 30 June 2017.
-The DS NMDS data for WA includes the WA Government operated NDIS trial sites for those years.
+Other jurisdictional data do not. - Residential rehabilitation services within Victoria's psychiatric disability rehabilitation and support sector (PDRSS) are classified by Victoria as nonresidential accommodation support services in the DS NMDS, rather than as residential accommodation support services. - Both the NDIA and the Western Australian Government operated NDIS trials in Western Australia from 1 July 2014 to 30 June 2017.
+DS NMDS data includes the Western Australian Government-operated NDIS trial sites for those years as these were considered to be services provided under the NDA; whereas service users who moved to the NDIA-operated trial sites were considered to have transitioned to the NDIS from the date at which they had an approved NDIS plan.